 Pursuant to Title IX of the Educational Amendments of 1972 and the U.S. Department of Education's implementing regulations at 34 C.F.R.
-Part 106, the College's Title IX Coordinator has primary responsibility for coordinating the College's efforts to comply with and carry out its responsibilities under Title IX, which prohibits sex discrimination in all the operations of this College, as well as retaliation for the purpose of interfering with any right or privilege secured by Title IX.
-Generally speaking, the College considers non-consensual sexual intercourse in addition to any act of sexual misconduct or other gender-based offenses, including intimate partner or relationship (dating and/or domestic) violence, non-consensual sexual contact and stalking as a violation of policy.
-The Title IX coordinator is the designated college official to respond to reports and complaints that involve possible sex discrimination, to monitor outcomes, identify and address any patterns, assess effects on the campus climate, and coordinate the College's compliance with Title IX and federal and state laws and regulations relating to sex-based discrimination.
-For any questions or concerns, contact Edward Freer, Deputy Title IX Coordinator, Donnelly 120, 845-575-3799, email: titleix@marist.edu.
+Part 106, the College's Title IX Coordinator has primary responsibility for coordinating the College's efforts to comply with and carry out its responsibilities under Title IX.
+Title IX prohibits sex discrimination in all programs and activities that receive federal funds over which the college exercises substantial control, and also prohibits retaliation for the purpose of interfering with any right or privilege safeguarded under Title IX.
+The College considers non-consensual sexual intercourse in addition to any act of sexual misconduct or other sex-based offenses, including intimate partner or relationship (dating and/or domestic) violence, non-consensual sexual contact, sexual exploitation and stalking as a violation of its policy.
+The Title IX Coordinator is the designated college official to respond to reports and complaints that involve possible sex discrimination, to monitor outcomes, identify and address any patterns, assess effects on the campus climate, and coordinate the College's compliance with federal, state, and local laws and regulations related to Title IX.
+For any questions or concerns, contact Kelly Yough, Title IX Coordinator, Donnelly 120, 845-575-2110, email: titleix@marist.edu.